Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 If you are experiencing issues with it, consult the [Apache Documentation](https://httpd.apache.org/docs/current/howto/htaccess.html).

+### Seeding/Setting Up Database issues:

+Try re-running the script and ensure that the database is correctly referenced by every file in the project.

 ## Running the Application
 Once Apache and MySQL are configured and running, navigate to the following URL in your browser:
 ```bash